Robert M. Burtt: Commercial

 After Burtt finished his studies at Columbia, he became a commercial aviator, barnstorming around the United States.In addition to flying he worked at other jobs, including washing dishes and being an oil-field roustabout.

 On July 25, 1928, Burtt was named head of the newly created Bureau of Aviation in Kansas City, Missouri.
-He had worked for the Vacuum Oil Company in Kansas City prior to the apointment.
+He had worked for the Vacuum Oil Company in Kansas City prior to the appointment.
 The bureau was part of an effort by the city's Chamber of Commerce to have Kansas City established as an aviation center.
 That effort was backed by an allocation of $2.5 million.
 A major focus of Burtt's work in the new position was convincing aviation-related companies, including those that manufactured airplanes and parts for airplanes, to locate in Kansas City.

 On March 6, 1929, Burtt resigned his position with the Chamber of Commerce to become director of sales in the Kansas City area for the Curtiss Flying Service, Inc. He compared the sales operation at Fairfax Field to a car dealership, with several kinds of Curtiss planes on display at the field.
 His sales territory included Kansas, Missouri, Nebraska, Iowa, Arkansas, Oklahoma, and southern Illinois.
 After Curtiss changed its sales operations, with responsibility for sales shifting to distributors, Burtt resigned from that position on November 15, 1929.

 In April 1930 Burtt began overseeing advertising, publicity, and sales for the Goebel Flying School at the airport in Kansas City.
 In December 1930 he became chief pilot for Midland Air Express, a new air service that provided flights between Kansas City and Cheyenne, Wyoming.